jordanlev/twig-tree-tag/README.md

 # twig-tree-tag

 A Twig extension for succinctly traversing nested lists (e.g. navigation menus).
+Based on https://github.com/jordanlev/twig-tree-tag, but updated to PHP 8 and Twig 3.

 ## Requirements

-Requires PHP 7.4 or higher
+Requires PHP 8.1 or higher

 ## Installation